 John R. Hart

 Mr. Hart’s charitable interests include serving on the Board of Opportunity International, a global micro-finance organization.
-He is a Director and past Chairman of the Tanenbaum Center for Interreligious Understanding and also a former Chairman of the Board of Hope Church in Wilton, Connecticut and of the Christian Heritage School in Trumbull, Connecticut.
+He is a director and past Chairman of the Tanenbaum Center for Interreligious Understanding and also former Chairman of the Board of Hope Church in Wilton, Connecticut and of the Christian Heritage School in Trumbull, Connecticut.

 Mr. Hart received his MBA in Finance and Banking from Saint Joseph’s University and a BA in Accounting from Pennsylvania State University.